Gxiaoshuai/AI-HelloWorld/README.md

 - ⚡ Fun fact: [Learn more about my project](http://ai.eternalai.io/)

+**ChangeLog**
+ 1. Game box can be dragged by left mouse click and scaled by wheel.
+ 2. Focus on the character by clicking its body, and cancel the option by right mouse click.
+ 3. Adjust the overall page layout.
+ 4. Remove the character list module.
+ 5. Add a character status box.

 <!---
 AI-HelloWorld/AI-HelloWorld is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.